Homic1cid33/2Take1Script-Revive/README.md

   - Attach Entity from Aim
   - Clear Entities
   - Custom Attachments
-- Lag Area with Vehicles
-  - Select from a custom list of Vehicles to lag the area
-  - Delete Vehicles
 - Log Events
   - Log Script Events
   - Reset Script Event Log